jvarCS/Demo/README.md

 ## Running localhost

-When working on the website, it is often helpful to be able to see the changes you've made as you're making them.
+When working on the website, enter either of the following commands.
-This can be achieved by running localhost and creating a temporary server for the website.
-Begin by entering either of the following commands into the terminal.

 ```bash
 npm run dev